Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Experiments

 \subsubsection{Metric}

-We report the average solving time (Time, lower is better) and primal-dual integral (PD integral, lower is better) for different branching approaches for the comparative experiments.
-For more details on the PD integral metric, please see Appendix \ref{appendix:PD_metric}.
-Moreover, we provide more results in terms of another two well-recognized metrics, i.e., the average branching nodes (Node) and the average primal-dual gap (PD gap, lower is better) in Appendix \ref{appendix:more_results_main_evalutation}.
+We present the results of the comparative experiments for different branching approaches, measured in terms of average solving time (Time, lower is better) and primal-dual integral (PD integral, lower is better).
+Further details on the PD integral metric can be found in Appendix \ref{appendix:PD_metric}.
+Moreover, we provide additional results in terms of another two metrics, i.e., the average branching nodes (Node) and the average primal-dual gap (PD gap, lower is better) in Appendix \ref{appendix:more_results_main_evalutation}.

-Following \cite{wanglearning}, we mainly focus on the \emph{Time metric} in the distributions where the solver can solve all the instances within the time limit since the solving time is the most direct metric to reflect the solving efficiency.
-However, the average solving time is almost the same for the distributions where the solvers cannot solve out most of the instances within the limited time.
-As a result, it is hard to tell which method has the best performance thus the solving time metric is not suitable in these distributions.
+Following \cite{wanglearning}, we mainly focus on the \emph{Time metric} in distributions where the solver successfully solves all instances within the given time limit, since the solving time serves as a direct measure of solving efficiency.
+However, when solvers fail to solve a majority of instances within the time limit, the average solving time becomes almost the same across different methods, making it challenging to determine the best-performing method.
 So we focus on another well-recognized metric \emph{primal-dual integral} in these distributions instead.
-Given a time limit, the lower primal-dual integral implies the better quality of the found feasible solutions by the solver.
-Specifically, we focus on the Time metric on $D_1-D_2$ for the synthesis benchmarks, $D_3$ for the combinatorial auctions and capacitated facility location benchmarks.
-We focus on the primal-dual integral on the other distributions.
+Given a time limit, the lower primal-dual integral indicates higher-quality feasible solutions found by the solver.
+Specifically, we focus on the Time metric for $D_1-D_2$ in the synthesis benchmarks, $D_3$ in the combinatorial auctions and capacitated facility location benchmarks.
+For the remaining distributions, we focus on the primal-dual integral.

-The Node metric reflects the size of B\&B searching trees.
-When the solver solves out an instance, fewer explored nodes imply a more efficient searching policy.
+The Node metric reflects the size of the B\&B searching trees.
+When the solver successfully solves an instance, a smaller number of explored nodes may indicate a more efficient search policy.